-= -1, constant-concentration cell.
+= -1, constant-concentration cell;

+= 21, stream-flow routing (STR);

+= 22, reservoir;

+= 23, specified flow and head boundary;

+= 26, lake;

+= 27, multi-node well;

+= 28, drain with return flow;

+= 30, stream-flow routing (SFR).

+For informational purposes, other reserved ITYPE unit numbers include 7, 8, 29, and 31 for recharge, evapotranspiration, evapotranspiration with segments, and unsaturated-zone flow, respectively.
+Only the numbers listed above may be entered.

 Ever since an earlier version of MT3DMS (v5.2), users can specify the input concentration of an injection well (ISSTYPE=2), i.e., CSS or CSSMS, as a negative integer code (IC).
 The absolute value of the integer code is the single cell location indicator of the extraction well whose output concentration is used as the input concentration for the injection well.
 For an extraction well located at layer K, row I, and column J, IC is computed as,